Holy Land Pilgrimage and Biblical Archeology

 Goliath: Sentries at Azekah would have cheered as they watched Goliath from Gath strut by to challenge the Israelites.
 His armor included a bronze helmet, a coat of mail weighing thousands of shekels, bronze greaves and a javelin.
 But Goliath was no match for David, the Lord’s anointed, who triumphed with a sling and a stone.
 Once the Philistines saw that their champion was dead, they stampeded in panic, past Azekah to their strongholds in Gath and Ekron.

-Map of the Shephelah showing Azekah in the Elah Valley
+Map of the Shephelah with Azekah overlooking the Elah Valley

-Map of the Shephelah, showing Azekah in the Elah Valley
+Map of the Shephelah with Azekah overlooking the Elah Valley

 Hezekiah: Three hundred years after David established his kingdom, Judean King Hezekiah (of “Hezekiah’s Tunnel”) found himself facing a ferocious enemy from the north – the Assyrians.
 Hezekiah is mentioned in an inscription on two tablets found in Nineveh (northern Iraq) where the Assyrian king (either Sargon II or Sennacherib) bragged that he had captured the stronghold of Azekah: